elilee476/elilee476.github.io/_posts/2024-12-24-Loper-Bright-Event-Study.md

 If you don't like the way the administrative state in the United States currently operates, and I certainly am not its biggest fan, then you either have to make due without advanced capitalism or propose another mechanism that can oversee advanced capitalism with equal or greater competency.
 Congress is not a serious candidate for such a mechanism, so in the end all we are talking about is alternative forms of the administrative state.
 I hope conservatives who have valid concerns about the administrative state will take this lesson seriously and stop putting energy into legal changes that in no way influence the historical forces that are actually responsible for the administrative state's power.

 All of the above are quite bold theoretical speculations that may not be fully supported by my results.
 But even if I'm wrong about all that, I think the results are at least interesting in that they show that the consensus among intelligent and well-informed investors was that *Loper Bright* didn't change anything about how businesses are regulated in the United States in a way that would make them decisively better or worse off.
 Given the extremely enthusiastic and apocalyptic reception of the decision on both sides of the admin state debate, both sides could stand to reevaluate how they understand the decision.
 Whatever else it did, it does not appear to have affected the American economy in any significant way.

+[^1]: To make replicating my results easier for any interested readers, I'm sharing the [dataset](https://docs.google.com/spreadsheets/d/1hTWFE5YX6EDu6cHLo2Lj-55cSHYmJfi0jXONyvZIL_M/edit?usp=sharing) I used.
+Readers, especially skeptical ones, should feel encouraged to use the the the built-in Google Finance data to test different event dates, indices, estimation windows, or more sophisticated calculations for expected returns than my simple CAPM model.
+I would be happy to discuss and/or update this post with any interesting discoveries.

+[^2]: I used an estimation window of -120 days from event date to -11 days.
+My event observation period was 14 trading days, which is slightly longer than the 5-10 day period event studies typically study.
+I made this choice in order to be extra sure that the market had time to digest the news of *Loper Bright*.
+For an overview of my code and additional information on how to run event studies in Stata, see [this paper](https://journals.sagepub.com/doi/pdf/10.1177/1536867X1801800211).